 You won't need to clean your teeth immediately after getting the braces on.
 However, you should start brushing them after every meal.
 You want to get into a healthy dental routine now so it is easier to stick with.

 How many times a day should I brush my teeth with braces?

 Your dentist will suggest brushing two times a day with or without braces.
 When it comes to orthodontics treatment, you should also clean your teeth every time you eat.

 Many people choose to do the longer part of their routine in the morning to combat bad breath and get it out of the way.
 However, you should be brushing your teeth at least twice a day with braces and after meals.
 You want to gently floss as well.

 Why you should brush two times daily

-When you brush teeth twice a day you avoid plaque build-up as well as cavities or tooth decay.
-Each time you clean your teeth, make sure you spend at least two minutes cleaning your teeth.
+When you brush your teeth twice a day you avoid plaque build-up as well as cavities or tooth decay.
+Each time you brush your teeth, make sure you spend at least two minutes cleaning your teeth.